-Where we receive enquiries from HMRC and other tax authorities, we adopt an open and proactive approach to the provision of information to minimise uncertainty or taxation calculation errors and to aid the resolution of any matters under review.
+Where we receive enquiries from HMRC and other tax authorities, we adopt an open and proactive approach to the provision of information in order to minimise uncertainty or taxation calculation errors and to aid the resolution of any matters under review.
 We undertake careful research before responding to questions to ensure that responses are based on documented facts and take account of relevant legislation and guidance.
-To be able to supply the required information, we endeavour to comply with all local document retention requirements.
+In order to be able to supply the required information, we endeavour to comply with all local document retention requirements.